mckinsey/vizro/vizro-ai/docs/pages/explanation/safeguard.md

 ### Safeguard for user environment and input

-- **Isolated Environment**: Always run code in an isolated or contained environment, such as a virtual environment, virtual machine or container, to minimize potential harm to the primary system.
+- **Isolated environment**: Always run code in an isolated or contained environment, such as a virtual environment, virtual machine or container, to minimize potential harm to the primary system.

-- **Avoid Malicious Input**: Never feed untrusted or malicious input.
+- **Avoid malicious input**: Never feed untrusted or malicious input.
 Regardless of safeguards, there's always a risk associated with executing dynamic code.
   It remains the user's responsibility to ensure the safety and appropriateness of executing any generated code, particularly in sensitive or critical contexts.